visits

 Posted on: Apr, 27th 2011

 Because of the close of the last factory of typewriter (Godrej and Boyce), I'm going to talk about the distribution of the keys on a computer keyboard, because they have inhereted the distribution of its keys.
 This is a fateful contribution to the computer world, do you want to know why?
-Read more of "Why that position of the keys?"
+Finish reading "Why that position of the keys?"

 visits